Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Attack:** Focus

 **Duration:** Instant

 </div>

-A piercing bolt of wind shoots forth from your weapon, blowing away everything in its path.
-Make a Prowess attack against each creature in a 5 foot wide by 120 foot long line.
-If you hit, deal 1d4 + Presence arcane damage and knock them back 15 feet.
+A glimmering bolt of magical energy shoots forth from your weapon, blowing away everything in its path.
+Make a Focus attack against each creature in a 5 foot wide by 120 foot long line.
+If you hit, apply 6 + Presence stacks of unstable.

 If you have at least 4 stacks of arcane exposure, the elemental energy bounces off of walls and other solid barriers rather than being absorbed by it.
 Whenever the line hits a barrier, it bounces off at the same angle it came in at, until it has travelled a total of 120 feet.
 You may hit the same creature multiple times with this effect.